eevee/eev.ee/content/2015-12-31-you-should-make-a-doom-level-part-3.markdown

 {% photo /media/2015-12/doom3/slade15-plane-align-volcano.png Volcano with a smooth sloped ceiling %}
 {% photo /media/2015-12/doom3/slade16-plane-align-volcano2d.png Volcano slope geometry in 2D %}

 This is, uh, kind of complicated to explain, and [the wiki already has some diagrams](http://zdoom.org/wiki/Using_slopes#Cliff_and_basin_with_Plane_Align).
 The key is that the sloped part is made out of alternating triangles all the way around, with both sets of triangles sloping to meet the others.
-The idea is that each line is shared between two triangles: one sloping up, and one sloping down.
-Since each vertex will end up with the same height, either because it's part of a `Plane_Align`ed line or because it's the corner that stays at its native height, there can't possibly be any seams.
+Each inside line is thus shared between two triangles: one sloping up, and one sloping down.
+Since both ends of each line will end up with the same height in both triangles, either because it's part of a `Plane_Align`ed line or because it's the corner that stays at its native height, there can't possibly be any seams.
 Got it?
 Hm.
 I'm not even sure how to draw a diagram for this.
 Maybe crack my map open and look at the sectors.

 Anyway, that's about the extent of tricks you can do with `Plane_Align`.
 For more chaotic geometry, you need something else.

 ### Sector tilt things

 These aren't too hard to use, but expressing what you want is definitely more tricky than with `Plane_Align`.
 Plop a "Floor Tilt Slope" or "Ceiling Tilt Slope" (Special Effects → Slopes) into a sector.
 Its first argument is a "tilt" measured in degrees — `90` is no tilt, less is a downwards tilt, more is an upwards tilt.
 The direction the thing faces determines the direction of the tilt.
-The slope will, of course, pass through the thing.
+The slope will pass through the thing.

 {% photo /media/2015-12/doom3/slade17-sector-tilt.png Using a sector tilt thing to make a one-off slope %}